csci-1301/csci-1301.github.io/docs/user_guide.md

 title: User Guide
 ---

-This guide explains how this resource and its source code is organized, how it is built and how to maintain this resource.
+This guide explains how this resource and its source code are organized, how it is built, and how to maintain this resource.

 # Resources Organization